 In 2019 we celebrated 150 years of Finsbury Park being the ‘People’s Park’ – a place where we can all do things together.
 In 2020 protests across the UK saw public artworks toppled from plinths, while the pandemic left us separated and isolated.
 We believe it’s time to re-explore our public spaces as vast platforms not just for shared experiences but shared choices we make together.

-If you are in Finsbury Park you can scan the QR codes on the People’s Park Plinth using the camera on your phone and then click the links to discover a different digital art experience each month in May, June and July.
+If you are in Finsbury Park you can use the camera on your phone to scan the QR codes on the People’s Park Plinth (presented on the exterior of our Gallery building in the centre of the park).
 They are all free to access, any time, with any smartphone – but you might want to have some headphones handy too.

 In August ALL the digital art experiences will be on show again but this time we want you to tell us which one belongs right here in the heart of Finsbury Park.